Nav

 Officially titled as 'Polinature,' ArchDaily reported that it's a collaboration project by Harvard's Graduate School of Design (GSD).
 The "plug-in public space" is currently installed behind the university's Center for Green Buildings and Cities.

-The Polinature has native plans scatted around in a scaffolding, which comes with a bioclimatic canopy.
+The Polinature has native plants scatted around in a scaffolding, which comes with a bioclimatic canopy.
 These features, although considered as small-scale, have been proven to create positive advantages and effects for improving biodiversity and micro-climate.

 Also Read: Architectural Projects Show New Ways to Integrate Modern Designs in UNESCO Sites Without Compromising History